the product is esd sensitive and is sold without casing.

 turn level to adjust how much the incoming control signal should modulate the cutoff frequency.

-this controls the resonance of the filter. turn this up to emphasizes the frequencies around the cut off point to get a sharper thinner sound.
+this controls the resonance of the filter. turn this up to emphasize the frequencies around the cut off point to get a sharper thinner sound. keep turning it up and the filter will start to self- oscillate.

 this controls the main cutoff frequency of the filter. turn it down to only let low frequencies pass through. if you don't hear anything try turning this all the way up.